ibaltopoulos/quant-intro/regression-analysis.md

 * **Interval**.
 Used to rank order cases but the distance, or interval between each value is equal.
 For example longitude or latitude are interval variables.
 * **Ratio**.
 The same as interval but these type of variables have a true Zero point.

+### Measurement issues
+#### Reliability
+Reliability estimate - if I use an instrument to measure one property at one time and then use the same instrument to measure the same property at another time, then the measurements from time 1 to time 2 should be stable (e.g. think of a scale).

+* **Classical test theory** (or true score theory).
+In a perfect world it would be possible to obtain a "true score" absent of any measurement error.
+So any raw score X is a combination of the true score, some bias and some chance error.
+$$ X (raw score) = true score + bias + chance error $$

+  This is also known as true score theory.

+  As a measure (X) approaches the true score, it is considered to be reliable.
+The problem is that we don't know what the true score is.
+So we estimate reliability.
+* **Reliability measures**.
+  * Test / retest
+  * Parallel test
+  * Inter-item estimates

+#### Validity
+TBD

+#### Sampling
+TBD

 ### Scales of measurement
 In statistics there is a standard scale called the Z scale.